Vinatechvn/PickaxeConfigAssistant/readme.md

 ## Usage
-1. Install matplotlib `pip install matplotlib` for Python.
+1. Have Python3+ installed, install matplotlib `pip install matplotlib` for Python.
 2. Download the release version of [xmrig-nvidia](https://github.com/xmrig/xmrig-nvidia/releases).
 3. Clone this repository `https://github.com/PentagonalCube/PickaxeConfigAssistant.git`.
 4. Copy the `xmrig-nvidia.exe` file into the `xmrig-nvidia` folder of the downloaded copy of Pickaxe Config Assistant.
-5. Use Python3+ to run the `main.py` file and hand in the arguments from the list below in order to configure it to your requirements.
+5. Use Python3+ to run the `main.py` file (`python main.py < **args >`) and hand in the arguments from the list below in order to configure it to your requirements.

 ### Command line options
 ```